4 PRACTICAL WAYS LEADERS CAN INCREASE INFLUENCE

 Many leaders interrupt the moment they perceive they have the solution to the problem.
 Leaders often speak too soon only to find out their input was off target and off point.
 Not only does this create embarrassment, but also displays an apparent weakness as a good listener.

-USE THE SEEK FIRST TO BE UNDERSTOOD RULE
+USE THE SEEK FIRST TO BE UNDERSTAND RULE

 Listening is definitely the most significant way to show others that we legitimately care.
 People feel loved and appreciated when leaders discipline themselves to listen intently and by leaning into the conversation.